openwrt/packages/net/adblock/files/README.md

 * [openwrt](https://openwrt.org), tested with latest stable release (Chaos Calmer) and with current trunk (Designated Driver)
 * [LEDE project](https://www.lede-project.org), tested with trunk > r98
 * a usual setup with an enabled dns server at minimum - dump AP modes without a working dns server are _not_ supported
-* a download utility: 'wget', 'aria2c', 'uclient-fetch' or 'curl' are supported (only full versions with ssl support).
-Normally you should use the pre-configured default 'wget'.
-If you need a smaller memory footprint try 'uclient-fetch' without openssl dependency.
+* a download utility: full versions (with ssl support) of 'wget', 'uclient-fetch', 'aria2c' or 'curl' are supported - the Chaos Calmer built-in busybox wget is not
+    * Chaos Calmer: download & install the external 'wget' package
+    * Designated Driver/Trunk: use built-in 'uclient-fetch' or download & install the external 'wget' package
+    * for more configuration options see examples below

 ## OpenWrt / LEDE trunk Installation & Usage
 * install 'adblock' (_opkg install adblock_) and that's it - the adblock start will be automatically triggered by procd interface triggers